copsTvFan/cops-episode-guide/guide.md

   was sleeping with his wife, Karen.
 The mother gets arrested.
 Sgt.
 Mike Correia says Eric has violated a restraining order against his common-law wife.
-Officer Ed Malloy says that it should be interesting in the morning how the judge sees the mother attacks her son because the mother and her wife are lovers.
+Officer Ed Malloy says that it should be interesting in the morning how the judge sees the mother attacks her son because his mother and his wife are lovers.

 ### CP-911